rasta-mouse/TikiTorch/README.md

 ## Usage

-`TikiTorch` is a Visual Basic solution, split into 4 projects.
+`TikiTorch` is a Visual Basic solution, split into 6 projects.

 - TikiLoader
 - TikiSpawn
 - TikiSpawnAs
+- TikiSpawnElevated
+- TikiCpl
-- TikiSpawnAsAdmin
+- TikiThings

 ### TikiLoader
-A .NET Library that contains all the process hollowing code, used as a reference by `TikiSpawn`, `TikiSpawnAs` and `TikiSpawnAsAdmin`.
+A .NET Library that contains all the process hollowing code, used as a reference by the other Tiki projects.

 ### TikiSpawn
 A .NET Library designed to bootstrap an agent via some initial delivery, can be used with [DotNetToJScript](https://github.com/tyranid/DotNetToJScript) in conjunction with lolbins.